Section 8: Powerful Stuff

 The one on the left says it’s a “Triangulation Station” and has a triangle in the middle.
 The one on the right (from 1934; I can’t read a date on the other one) states that it is a “Reference mark” and points north.

 Neither of them mention being at the summit of Bear Hill, however.
 Oh, wow… okay; I just spent 20 minutes learning all about the many different kinds of benchmarks.
 I had no idea.
-You learn something new every day.
+Today I learned.

 From the top of Bear Hill (at 660′, it’s 1656′ shy of Bear Mountain out in Salisbury), the Mattabesett heads northerly again, but the vegetation varies wildly over the course of the next mile.
 Crazily so…